Put the pencil down.

 Not credible at all — but still super-effective!

 This one is self-explanatory, really.

 If you want your marketing to be more persuasive, and attract more paying customers for your products or services, you will want to start using cartoon animation.

 Otherwise, your competitors will eventually get off their high horse and beat you to the punch!

 Let’s make cartoon animation work for your business

-Yes, whiteboard animation videos are normally our “thing”… but guess what — we make awesome cartoon animations, too!
+Yes, whiteboard and cartoon animation videos are normally our “thing”… but guess what — we make awesome cartoon animations, too!
 Just check out our animation samples here.

 We would be thrilled to create a high-converting, custom-animated video for your business.
 Let us know what style you’re interested in, or take your pick from: